trinsic-id/v2-sdk/docs/learn/intro.md

 # What is Trinsic?
-Trinsic is a hosting provider for identity wallet and an SDK for developers that want to interact with them.
+Trinsic is a hosting provider for identity wallets and an SDK for developers that want to interact with them.
 You can use Trinsic to give your end-users identity wallets and then share, store, and verify data through them.
-Doing this gives complete transparency to end users about the data you're sharing and let's them use that data anywhere.

 ## Wallets
-Identity Wallets are secure, partitioned data stores for a specific subject.
+Identity Wallets are secure, partitioned data stores for information that needs to get verified.
 This normally is a person, but it can also be an organization or a device.

 You can use Trinsic's platform to invite end-users to create a cloud-hosted identity wallet that can be accessed on any device using multi-factor passwordless authentication.

 Once created, applications and organizations can issue data to the identity wallet.
 Other applications can request to verify information from the wallet.
 If the end-user accepts the request, a proof of the requested information will be created and sent to the requester.

 Using identity wallets, you can build powerful products that preserve your end-user's privacy without compromising on convenience.

-**Benefits of identity wallets**
-- Provide a PII data vault that gives the individual full transparency and control
-- Comply with data privacy regulations
-- Simplify authentication and authorization both online and in-person across disconnected systems
-- Issue digital representations of physical identity documents
-- Selectively request and verify the data held within multiple credentials from various sources all at once

 [Wallet Service](../reference/services/wallet-service.md)
 ## Credentials & Proofs